 Tree talk with the Royal Society of Biology

 Wild flower, tree & ecology courses

 I support campaigners who are against increasing carbon-heavy aviation and its promotion in the media.
-Last year I joined speakers for a public evening of talks in Bristol on flying less, alongside author / campaigner Anna Hughes, MEP Molly Scott Cato and airport campaigner Libby Scott.
+Last year I joined speakers for talks in Bristol on flying less, alongside author / campaigner Anna Hughes, MEP Molly Scott Cato and airport campaigner Libby Scott.
 Anna is steering the UK Flight Free 2020 campaign.
 More on Anna's campaign here.
 An article by me on this topic was published by The Ecologist here.

 Winter Sleep: A Hibernation Story is written by me and children's author Sean Taylor, illustrated by Cinyee Chiu.

 A young boy shares his woodland adventure and discovers where life disappears to in winter.
 This is a story of childhood wonder, enriched with science, natural history and incredible creatures, idea for 4-8 year olds.
 A mix of story telling and educational non fiction.
 On sale now in good book shops & online.
 Info here.

 Bats in the media & better science comms

 I teamed up with my author buddy Sean Taylor to take part in Bristol's exciting new Storytale children's literature festival launched in 2019, in the woods at Arnos Vale and at StorySmith book shop.
 The organisers hope for a repeat in 2020.
 More soon.

 The short training courses I run each year are on hold for the time being due to Covid-19.
 I hope to announce more teaching dates soon with Avon Wildlife Trust at Grow Wilder (formerly called Feed Bristol).
 Meanwhile I am still tutoring online with the Identiplant course.